werpu/spa-test/messaging/README.md

 This project is a library which provides a jms like messaging between different isolation layers in a web page...

-The ideas is that méssages are sent via different channels and then ever isolation layer can subscribe to those channels and receive the messages.
+The ideas is that messages are sent via different channels and then ever isolation layer can subscribe to those channels and receive the messages.
 Or send messages back into the channel.